 Thankfully, the aerodynamic and physical reasons for stability are mostly summed up by a disc’s four flight numbers.
-Parsing this quartet can be difficult at first, but we have an article explaining the basics of it here.
+Parsing this quartet can be difficult at first, but we have an article explaining the basics of flight numbers if you need it.
 Stability is also affected by rim width, as we mentioned above, as well as the type of plastic used, which we talk about later in this article.

-Most of us probably couldn’t guess a disc weight just by feel, but the differences in disc weights are actually vital to how they perform.
-The PDGA permits discs between 150 and 200 grams though most discs for adults are between 155 and 175 grams.
+Most of us probably couldn’t guess how heavy a disc is just by feel, but the differences in disc weights are actually vital to how they perform.
+The PDGA specifies that discs used in competition have a maximum ratio of 8.3 grams of weight per centimeter of diameter and that they don't exceed 200 grams.